Larry Lam's Guide Note

 SZE YA TEMPLE

-The Sze Ya Temple (Xian Si Shi Ye Temple) is the oldest Taoist temple in Kuala Lumpur.
-It is one of 13 temples (all located in Peninsular Malaysia) dedicated to a local deity - Xian Shi Ye, who is worshipped as the guardian deity for the local Chinese miners.
+The Sze Ya Temple is officially known as the Sin Sze Si Ya Temple (Chinese Phonetics Han Yu Pin Yin - Xian Si Shi Ye).
+This is the oldest Taoist temple in Kuala Lumpur.
+It is one of 13 temples (all located in Peninsular Malaysia) dedicated to a local deity - Sin Sze Ye (Chinese Phonetics Han Yu Pin Yin - Xian Shi Ye), who is worshipped as the guardian deity for the local Chinese miners.
 His original name was Sheng Meng Li and was also known as Shin Kap and Sheng Kong.

 Sheng Meng Li was a Kapitan Cina for Sungai Ujong (Seremban).
 He was captured by his enermies and beheaded in 1862.
 Legend has it that the blood that flowed when he was decapitated was white instead of red.
-He was also credited with supernatural powers and associated with the Cantonese god Sen Ta.
+He was also credited with supernatural powers.
 As a result, the local Chinese began to worship him as a deity (Chinese practice of ancestral worship).
 The oracles of this deity was said to have guided Yap Ah Loy (Yap Tet Loy - the third Kapitan Cina of KL) during the Selangor Civil War (1870-1873).

 Yap Ah Loy died in 1885 and was deified by his clansmen in 1956.